 C.E.
 Janecek: You’ve written multiple poems that are named for mile markers, including “Mile 49—” and “Mile 57—” in the latest issue of Colorado Review.
 What brought you to these poems?
 Do you envision them as an expanding series?

 Lucien Darjeun Meadows: I’m so glad you asked!
 These two poems are part of an emerging manuscript that engages place, community, and identity through my running of the Never Summer ultramarathon in Northern Colorado.
-Across the manuscript, I use the linear mile-marker-based progression of this 64-mile race to open a nonlinear exploration of being Cherokee and queer in such a predominantly white, heterosexual, and male sport that’s often focused on dominance and individual glory.
+Across the manuscript, I use the linear mile-marker-based progression of this 64-mile race to open a nonlinear exploration of participating in such a predominantly white, heterosexual, and male sport that’s often focused on dominance and individual glory.
 Many of the poems work across both the Cherokee and English languages, and more often than not, I’m also shifting across the place of the race (Colorado) and of home (West Virginia and North Carolina).

 CEJ: How does walking influence your writing?
 Do you see yourself as carrying on a tradition of walking poetry?